Winter Hiking Series

 If you think you would prefer less strenuous winter hiking instruction, please check out the AMC NH Winter Schools held at Cardigan Lodge every January and February.

-Registration will begin on August 1, 2025.
-Class size will be limited to 27 individuals, so please complete the application early.
-You will be contacted by phone after we receive the application and if accepted your credit card will be charged.
+Registration will begin on August 1, 2026.
+Class size will be limited to 27 individuals.
+You will be contacted after we receive the application to set up a time to talk with an instructor.
 Note that this program usually sells out.
+We recommend you apply early.
+See link below to apply.

 For information email: